 Here, the crisis is caused by a pandemic, so all employees should know about how the disease can spread, what are its symptoms and what they can do to prevent it.
 Provide health and safety training to the employees to give a complete overview of the disease.

-In extraordinary situations, the management will have to take some strict decisions in order to stay afloat in the market.
-It may include salary reduction, unpaid leaves or even layoff.
+In extraordinary situations, the management will have to make some strict decisions in order to stay afloat in the market.
+This may include salary reductions, unpaid leave or even layoffs.
 Whatever it may be, you are obliged to inform your employees about the decisions.
-It is not a professional way to keep them in dark until the last moment.
+It is not a professional way to keep them in the dark until the last moment.

 Since everyone has several individual responsibilities, informing the decisions in advance will at least give them some time for preparation.
 The HR professionals should communicate the on-going status of the business to the employees to hint about any consequences that may follow as a result.

-Hygiene has become a hot topic of discussion from the beginning of the Coronavirus outbreak.
+Hygiene has become a hot topic of discussion since the beginning of the Coronavirus outbreak.
 Even the developed western countries which followed strict hygienic practices are witnessing a widespread of the disease.
 As employees are spending most of their time at the office, it is necessary to clean and disinfect the place.
-Studies have shown that Coronavirus can spread when people touch contaminated surfaces.
-So, always make sure that the office is clean and disinfected regularly.
+Studies have shown that coronavirus can spread when people touch contaminated surfaces.
+Always make sure that the office is clean and disinfected regularly.

-No employee should be allowed to enter the office premises if he/she is feeling sick.
-The guidelines should also involve travel restrictions, visiting crowded places and spreading rumours.
+No employee should be allowed to enter the office premises if the employee is feeling sick.
+The guidelines should also involve travel restrictions, visiting crowded places and spreading rumors.

 Isolation and social distancing have become the new norm in human life.
 Governments have developed new policies concerning the number of employees in the workplace.
 Considering the changes, it is advisable to keep the number of employees at the office to the minimum.
 Remote working options can be given to many of them.
 The working days and hours should be reduced to ensure the safety of those who are coming to the office.

-In uncertain times, it is always better to take a flexible approach as everyone is in stress.
+In uncertain times, it is always better to take a flexible approach as everyone is stressed.
 Being humane is the key in managing employees during a crisis.
-Imposing more strict guidelines and disciplinary measures will only help in intensifying the chaos.
+Imposing stricter guidelines and disciplinary measures will only help in intensifying the chaos.
 Talk to them, give them alternative options and ensure that you are in this together.

 Employees will have several concerns about the current situation.
 You should be their first point of contact for any queries and always stay in touch with them.
 Though the physical distance has become mandatory, you can contact them or send messages to motivate them.
 The sudden and unexpected changes in life would have made everyone anxious about their personal as well as professional life.
 So, HR professionals should constantly try to work for the wellbeing of the employees.